2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 On average, phys ed graduates from UIndy take out $23,575 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $379.

 Kent State University at Kent did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
 It came in at #20 on the list.
-Located in the large suburb of Kent, Kent State is a public school with a very large student population.
+Located in the suburb of Kent, Kent State is a public college with a very large student population.

 Women make up 40% of the phys ed majors at the school.